ernoaapa/eliot/docs/development-getting-started.md

 go run ./cmd/elliotd/*
 ```

+### Documentation
+If you want to improve the documentation, you can run locally the gitbook

 ## Test
 You can run tests inside container so you don't need to install all tools locally
 ```